spa542/COSC420/README.md

 # Teacher: Joseph Anderson
 # Contributor: [Grant Dawson](https://github.com/dawsboss)
 <br /> <br />
+## Course Overview:
+The course will study principles, practices, and implementations of parallel and distributed computing.
+It covers three areas of high performance computing: modern computing architectures, algorithm design, and applications and programming.
+Through this course, students will not only learn fundamental concepts of high performance computing but also gain hands-on hardware and programming experience in this field.
+<br /> <br />
 ## Primary Languages Used:
 * **C**
 * Python